New Mexico Land Buyers

 The tradeoff is time.
 Listing means more marketing, more inquiries, and more chances for a buyer to fall out before the deal closes.
 Owners who want to sell your land fast should at least compare a direct-buyer path against the listing route before deciding which approach really fits.

-Questions to Ask Any Land Buyer
+Questions to Ask Any Land Buying Company

 Before you accept an offer, ask what kind of buyer you are dealing with, how they calculate value, whether they cover closing costs, what title company they use, and how soon they can close.
 If the buyer says they buy land for cash, ask whether they are the actual buyer or an intermediary.
 If the answer is vague, the seller should be cautious.